Building A Budget With Allocations - All Flexibility Levels

 Requirements

-- The Ninth Grade Academy program is subject to terms of the Title I grant which funds it.
+- The Ninth Grade Academies program is subject to the terms of the Title I grant which funds it.

 - Academy APs must be fully dedicated to academy implementation with additional duties as time permits.